Conchuela Stink Bug in New Mexico Cotton

 Conchuela stink bug, like southern green stink bug, is relatively large, with females and males averaging 15 and 14 mm long, respectively.
 Coloration is dark olive green to black with a distinctive red border and a red spot near the tip of the abdomen (Figure 1).
 Immature stink bug nymphs have no wings and are more rounded in appearance, but have coloration similar to adults.

 Each female lays an average of 2.4 eggs per day (150 total eggs during her lifespan) in clusters of 30 to 80 eggs on either the top or underside of leaves.
 Eggs are shaped like small barrels 1 mm in diameter and 1.3 mm tall.
 They are pale green initially and turn white after one day, then gray/brown as the embryo develops.
-In midsummer, eggs hatch in seven days.
-However, when temperatures dip below 74°F, egg development is delayed.
-Egg laying also decreases with falling temperatures, with few eggs laid when the mean temperature drops below 75°F. Each of the five nymphal instars (developmental stage between each molt) lasts 5 to 7 days.
-The total time from egg to adult is approximately 35 days.
+In New Mexico, eggs generally hatch in 5–7 days during the growing season.
+Egg development is delayed by slight changes in temperature.
+At 74–79°F, eggs hatch in 5–7 days, but take 16 days to hatch at 72°F. Warmer temperatures speed egg development, with eggs hatching in only 3.5 days at 83°F. There is no data on high temperatures, but desiccating conditions—a combination of high temperatures and low relative humidity—can prevent egg hatch.
+Egg laying also decreases with falling temperatures.
+Females lay 3.0–3.4 eggs per day at 78–82°F, but only 0.5 per day at 75°F. The total time from egg to adult is approximately 35 days, with the five nymphal instars (development stage between each molt) lasting five to seven days each.
 The average lifespan for adults is not clear, but they commonly live more than 70 days.

-Injury to bolls, from any insect, is more worrisome than injury to squares, since there is a greater investment of the plant and less opportunity to compensate for injury.
+Injury to bolls—from any insect—is more worrisome than injury to squares since there is a greater investment of the plant and less opportunity to compensate for injury.
 However, some losses of small aborted bolls can be sustained without significant yield loss, particularly late in the season.
-A loss of one small boll per plant in late July or August in New Mexico is unlikely to produce significant yield losses.
-Feeding on larger bolls is a much greater concern, and aggressive treatment is warranted.
-Significant feeding on larger bolls will result in hard-lock bolls that fail to open—a direct yield loss.
-Feeding on larger bolls will also usually cause lint staining near the feeding site.
-Stink bugs may also introduce bacteria into the boll and produce boll rot.
+A loss of one small, less than 10 day old boll per plant in late July or August in New Mexico is unlikely to produce significant yield losses (Pierce and Monk, 2007a).
+Feeding on older bolls is a much greater concern, and more aggressive treatment may be warranted.
+Significant feeding on these developing bolls will result in hard-lock bolls that fail to open—a direct yield loss.
+Other signs of damage are lint staining near the feeding site and potentially boll rot from bacterial contamination from conchuela stink bug feeding.

 Four species of egg parasitoids have been recovered from conchuela stink bug eggs.
+The four species typically provided 65 to 75% control.
 One parasitoid, Telenomus ashmeadi, routinely kept conchuela stink bug from reaching economic levels in the early 20th century.
-The four species typically provided 65 to 75% control.
 A tachinid fly, Gymnosoma fuliginosa, is the only known parasitoid that attacks adults and nymphs.
-However, it did not provide more than 5% control.
+However, it does not provide more than 5% control.

-To sample for conchuela stink bug, put one arm behind 3 row feet of cotton and shake plants vigorously.
+To sample for conchuela stink bug, put one arm behind three row feet of cotton and shake plants vigorously.
 Check for stink bugs that fall to the ground.
-Take 4 to 6 samples from 4 to 6 locations, but bear in mind that conchuela stink bug may be concentrated in the field margins, particularly the sides adjacent to rangeland.
+Take four to six samples from four to six locations, but bear in mind that conchuela stink bug may be concentrated in the field margins, particularly the sides adjacent to rangeland.
 Treatment decisions should be based on boll damage.
 Bolls may be injured without external signs of damage, so it is important to open bolls.
 Remove 25 small bolls (about quarter-sized) from each of four areas of the field.
 Cut open the bolls and examine for signs of wart-like growths or staining.
-Treatment is recommended when there is at least one stink bug per 6 row feet, or when 10% or more of bolls have damage, stink bugs are still present, and there is time to mature a significant number of small bolls.
-When cotton has reached 5 nodes above white flower (450 DD after cutout), stop sampling since there is not enough time for these bolls to mature before harvest.
+Treatment is recommended when there is at least one stink bug per six row feet, or when 10–20% of quarter-sized bolls have damage, internal warts, and stained lint.
+This level of damage is enough to justify treatment if stink bugs are still present, and there is time to mature a significant number of small bolls.
+When cotton has reached five nodes above white flower (450 growing degree days after cutout), stop sampling since there is not enough time for these bolls to mature before harvest.
 Keep in mind that conchuela stink bug is often concentrated at the field margins when sampling.
-Some growers have had success in treating only these margins.
+Growers have had success in treating only those margins.